EXAPARS/DC-lib/README.md

 The DC-lib uses the Intel Cilk Plus tasks based runtime.
 Two versions of the library are available:
 - A pure D&C version.
-- An hybrid version combining D&C with mesh coloring to enable vectorization at task level.
+- A vectorial version combining D&C with mesh coloring to enable vectorization at task level.

 How to compile
 --------------